dhurlburtusa/shortcuts/semantic_web/owl_2-notes.md

 ## Ontologies

+OWL 2 is a language for expressing ontologies.
+An ontology is a set of precise descriptive statements about some part of the world (usually referred to as the domain of interest or the subject matter of the ontology).
+Precise descriptions satisfy several purposes: most notably, they prevent misunderstandings in human communication and they ensure that software behaves in a uniform, predictable way and works well with other software.

+OWL 2 is a knowledge representation language, designed to formulate, exchange and reason with knowledge about a domain of interest.

+Some fundamental notions should first be explained to understand how knowledge is represented in OWL 2.
+These basic notions are:

+- Axioms: The basic statements that an OWL ontology expresses.
+- Entities: Elements used to refer to real-world objects.
+- Expressions: Combinations of entities to form complex descriptions from basic ones.

 Ontologies are formalized vocabularies of terms, often covering a specific domain and shared by a community of users.
 They specify the definitions of terms by describing their relationships with other terms in the ontology.

 The conceptual structure of OWL 2 ontologies is defined in the OWL 2 Structural Specification document.